-The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2016
+The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2017.

-There were no changes enacted to this tax in 2016 and in the period from 2018 to 2022.
+There were no changes enacted to this tax in the period from 2018 to 2023.

 Laws 2017, Chapter 312 provides that 100% of jet fuel excise and jet fuel use taxes be deposited in the State Aviation Fund.
 To hold the General Fund, cities, and counties harmless, Chapter 312 provides that monies received from the aircraft license tax be distributed as follows: